Q:

 Are correspondence courses offered in English?

-Yes, the College offers training by correpondence in English and in French.
+Yes, the College offers training by correpondence in English and in French, for its residential real estate program and its commercial real estate program.

 Q: